I can't shake Covid-19: Warnings from young survivors still suffering - Local News 8

 I can’t shake Covid-19: Warnings from young survivors still suffering

-Three months ago, the 28-year-old postdoctoral research associate from Newcastle, United Kingdom, was on the road with friends in a band as they toured venues in the French Alps.
+Three months ago, a 28-year-old environmental researcher from the United Kingdom, was on the road with friends in a band as they toured venues in the French Alps.

 “Since then it’s been on and off with extreme tiredness and fatigue,” he said.